T3kan0/Light_Curve_Temp_Profile/README.md

 ## System Docs

 A **Python** code for fitting the flux variability of light-curves to extract flux rising and falling times.
 This is a private repository containing the project I developed for fitting the light-curves data points with exponential functions, in order to determine the temporal profiles of the variability.
+The goodness of the fit is assessed via the normalized Chi-squared of the model and data points.

 ## Software Requirements